allenai/ike/src/main/scala/org/allenai/dictionary/ml/README.md

 4. QueryEvaluator.scala defines the evaluation functions to use.
 5. TokenizedQuery.scala breaks queries into sequences of smaller queries as a preprocessing step.
 6. QuerySuggester.scala 'glues' these pieces together and implements the actual beam search.

-Throughout the codebase we make heavy use of Scala's IntMap to keep track of which sentences a primitive operation would allow the starting query to match.
-In general, if a primitive or compound operation, when applied to the starting query, would then not prevent that query from matching a particular sentence, it will be one of the keys of the IntMap.
-The values of the IntMap will count the number of required edits made to that sentence.
-We use IntMap because:
-1. It will have a sparse representation, and we expect many of the rules we examine to be sparse
-2. It it optimized for merges (unions and intersections), operation we do frequently.